Managing heart failure @home

 What support is available for NHS system and healthcare professionals?

-- Approach and pathway on NHS @home FutureNHS platform (requires users to register and log-in).
+- The Managing Heart Failure @home approach and pathway (NHS @home FutureNHS platform, requires users to register and log-in)

-- Professor Nick Linker, National Clinical Director for Heart Diseases, talks more about the managing heart failure @home approach in this NHS England blog post.
+- Professor Nick Linker, former National Clinical Director for Heart Diseases, talks more about the Managing Heart Failure @home approach in this NHS England blog post

-- Cardiac Pathways Improvement Programme FutureNHS platform (requires users to register and log-in).
+- Cardiac Transformation Programme (FutureNHS platform, requires users to register and log-in)

 What support is available for people, carers and families?

-- The NHS website has information on cardiovascular disease and heart failure symptoms, diagnosis, treatment and living with the condition on the heart failure webpage.
+- NHS.UK has information on cardiovascular disease and heart failure symptoms, diagnosis, treatment and living with the condition on the heart failure webpage

 - Pumping Marvellous Foundation